PANTHEONtech/lighty/lighty-applications/lighty-rcgnmi-app-aggregator/README.md

 5. If the application was started successfully, then a log similar should be present in the console:
   ` INFO [main] (RCgNMIApp.java:98) - RCgNMI lighty.io application started in 10.10 s`

-6. Test the RNC lighty.io application.
+6. Test the RCgNMI lighty.io application.
 Default RESTCONF port is `8888`
    The default credential for http requests is login:`admin`, password: `admin`.

 ## How to use RCgNMI example app